willkg/blog/posts/mozilla/input_django_1_8_upgrade.rst

 that's what the Jinja gettext functions do.
 However, it doesn't collapse whitespace in the middle of strings [#]_.

-We'll continue using our gettext functions which collapse whitespace in msgid strings.
+We'll continue using our gettext functions, which collapse whitespace in msgid strings.

 It probably makes sense to switch to django-jinja's ``makemessages`` and tweak it to collapse whitespace instead of just stripping it.
-I looked at it a bit and decided it was easier to get ``extract`` and ``merge`` working with django-jinja and that seemed like a smaller set of changes.
+I looked at it a bit and decided it was easier to get ``extract`` and ``merge`` working with django-jinja, and that seemed like a smaller set of changes.
 We'll do this as a stopgap.
 I wrote up a bug to look into switching to django-jinja's ``makemessages`` later.